Overflow of the Orihuela River. Photo: Manuel Lorenzo (EFE)

 In order to assess the damage caused by the storm, the president of Murcia, Pedro Antonio Sánchez, has directed a coordination meeting of all emergency personnel to be able to quantify them.
 The meeting was also attended by the Government delegate, Antonio Sánchez-Solís.

-The Ministry of Defense has deployed a new battalion of the Military Emergency Unit (UME) that will help the 160 troops deployed at dawn in Los Alcázares.
-The new battalion consists of about fifty troops.
+The Ministry of Defense has deployed a new battalion of the Military Emergency Unit (UME) who will assist the 160 troops deployed at dawn in Los Alcázares.
+The new battalion consists of about fifty troops, similar to what has been seen in other states of emergency.

 Overflow of the Rio Clariano.
 Photo: Juan Carlos Cárdenas (EFE)

-The rains were so strong that in a single day has rained 57% of all that has rained in a year.
+The rains were so strong that in In a single day, 57% of all the rain that has fallen in a year has fallen.
 This has caused flooding on 19 roads in the Murcia municipalities of Cartagena, Torre Pacheco, San Javier, San Pedro del Pinatar, Águilas and Mazarrón.
 It has also forced the closure of hospitals in almost the entire region, as well as colleges and institutes in 28 municipalities and the three universities.
 In order to treat the people affected by the floods, the Infanta Elena High Performance Center, The Red Cross has installed a shelter for some 200 people evacuated from their homes in Los Alcázares.
+To better understand how these floods can affect infrastructure, you can read about Storm in El Ejido.

 Red Cross volunteering.
 Photo: Manuel Lorenzo (EFE)